Hypothyroidism in Dogs: Causes, Signs and Symptoms, and Treatment

 What Happens If Hypothyroidism Goes Untreated in Dogs?

-But with prompt diagnosis and proper care, the prognosis is excellent.
-Dogs with hypothyroidism don’t just survive, they thrive.
+But here’s the good news: with timely diagnosis and consistent care, the outlook is incredibly positive.
+Dogs with hypothyroidism don’t just manage.
+They truly thrive.

 How Will Your Dog’s Life Change After a Hypothyroidism Diagnosis?